Nebivolol and valsartan

 Do not use if you are pregnant.
-Stop using and tell your doctor right away if you become pregnant.
-Valsartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
+Stop using nebivolol and valsartan and tell your doctor right away if you become pregnant.

 You should not use this medicine if you are allergic to nebivolol or valsartan, or if you have:

-severe heart failure (that required you to be in the hospital);
+severe heart failure (that required you to be in the hospital or take certain medicines);

 You may also need to avoid taking nebivolol and valsartan with aliskiren if you have kidney disease.

 Do not use if you are pregnant.
-If you become pregnant, stop taking this medicine and tell your doctor right away.
-Valsartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
+Stop using this medicine and tell your doctor right away if you become pregnant.
+Nebivolol and valsartan can cause injury or death to the unborn baby if you use the medicine during your second or third trimester.

 How should I take nebivolol and valsartan?